Lynda Tilley – Executive Director

 416-466-9987 Ext.
 308

-Lynda Tilley brought over 16 years of experience working with children and youth at risk to her position of Camp Director of Moorelands Camp when she joined Moorelands in 2000.
-Prior to joining the Moorelands team, Lynda was the Residential Centre Manager of Our Place Peel, a long-term residence for disadvantaged and homeless youth in Peel Region.
+Lynda Tilley brought over 16 years of experience working with children and youth at risk to her position of Camp Director of Moorelands Camp when she joined Moorelands Kids in 2000.
+In 2015, Lynda became Moorelands Kids’ Executive Director.
+Prior to joining the Moorelands Kids staff team, Lynda was the Residential Centre Manager of Our Place Peel, a long-term residence for disadvantaged and homeless youth in Peel Region.
 Lynda sees camp as a place to provide opportunities for children to develop positive relationships with adults and peers and to learn core values of trustworthiness, respect, responsibility, fairness, caring and citizenship.
 Lynda is a graduate of the American Camping Association’s Camp Director Course.

 416-466-9987 Ext.
 306

-David comes to Moorelands with over 10 years` experience working in outdoor education and camps.
+David comes to Moorelands Kids with over 10 years’ experience working in outdoor education and camps.
 After graduating from the University of Toronto with an Honours Bachelor of Science he completed his Bachelor of Education from the University of British Columbia with a major in Elementary General Education and a specialization in Early Childhood Education.
 David put his skills to work in a variety of camp and educational environments, including as the Assistant Director – Programs and Operation, at Camp McGovern.
-David spent 2015 working for the Waterloo Region District School Board as an Occasional Teacher.
+David is also a former teacher for the Waterloo Region District School Board where he taught a variety of grades and worked with children from wide ranging backgrounds and needs.
 He has a passion for empowering youth of all ages, to realize their potential and become the independent, positive leaders of tomorrow.

 Danielle Buller – Reception and Registrar